- British nationals with multi-jurisdictional residency

 - Circa €2.5 million long-term refinance

-Finance secured against overseas property, including property in France or property held through structures such as an SCI, may fall outside UK FCA regulation.
+Finance secured against overseas property, including property in France or property held through structures such as a Société Civile Immobilière (SCI), may fall outside UK FCA regulation.
 Regulatory protections available for UK-regulated mortgage products may not apply.

-This case study is for illustrative purposes only and does not constitute financial, legal, tax, or currency advice.
-Finance is subject to status, underwriting, asset suitability, jurisdiction, and lender criteria.
-Borrowing against property carries risk, and failure to meet repayment obligations may put secured assets, including property, at risk.
-Where borrowing, income, assets, or liabilities involve different currencies, exchange rate movements may increase costs or affect affordability.
+This case study is provided for illustrative purposes only and does not constitute financial, legal, tax or currency advice.
+Enness Global acts as a broker and not as a lender.
+All lending is subject to status, underwriting, valuation, jurisdiction and lender approval.
+Loan terms and lending structures vary depending on individual circumstances and market conditions.
+Where borrowing, income, assets or liabilities involve different currencies, exchange rate movements may increase borrowing costs or affect affordability.
+Independent professional advice should be sought before entering into any financial arrangement.

 Information contained in our case studies is for market and illustrative purposes only.
 In some cases, these may be made up of multiple cases and are for illustrative purposes only.